oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

    mvn clean install -P docker-v1
    ```

    The above will build the v1 Docker image called `rolling-upgrade-sample:1.0.0`.
-This will be the initial image deployed
+This will be the initial image installed
    to the storage server.

    ```bash